johanhedin/sdrx/README.md

 panorma based on their order on the command line.

-Output in the terminal looks about the same as for signle channel but only the SNR is shown for every individual channel:
+Output in the terminal looks about the same as for signle channel but only the SNR is shown for each individual channel:

     $ ./sdrx -g 40 118.105 118.280 118.405
     ...